8ug8ird/ByeBlocked/README.md

 **Take control of your Discord experience.**

-A BetterDiscord plugin that hides, silences, and ignores users you've blocked, across chat, voice, calls, member lists, notifications, and more.
+A BetterDiscord plugin that hides and silences blocked users across Discord.

 <br>